 There is growing concern about whether agriculture can sustainably meet future demand given two opposing trends: a rising population and diminishing natural resources, exacerbated by climate change.
 As volatile climatic patterns increase, competition for land and water will intensify.

 Pressure to enhance our current food production systems is mounting – to make them more productive while reducing environmental degradation and addressing climate change.

 The case for agricultural production intensification in the 21st century is generally based on two premises:

 1) The world needs to produce more food to feed the growing global population;

-2) The available arable land cannot be expanded without compromising the planet’s resources through more deforestation, leading to environmental footprints.
+2) The available arable land cannot be expanded without compromising the planet’s resources through more deforestation and leading to environmental footprints.

-Therefore, increasing food production without expanding agricultural lands warrants that we must increase production on the existing agricultural lands.
-Unfortunately, the need to increase production is also the argument for justifying high-input, industrial-oriented monoculture model, with inadequate consideration of the impact on the environment and the socioeconomic dimensions of sustainability.
+Therefore, increasing food production without expansion of agricultural lands warrants that we must increase production on the existing agricultural lands.
+Unfortunately, the need to increase production is also the argument for justifying high-input, industrial-oriented monoculture model, with inadequate consideration to the impact on the environment and the socioeconomic dimensions of sustainability.
 Intensification alone without concern for sustainability is counterproductive.

 IN THE PHOTO: 12 December 2013, Gawaye Grape Farm Project, Dodoma, Tanzania – A small scale farmer preparing trench excavation and fertilization on the 300-acre grape production project.
 PHOTO CREDIT: FAO/IFAD/WFP/Eliza Deacon